PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/inbound-load-balancer/README.md

-inbound-load-balancer terraform module
+Palo Alto Networks Inbound-Load-Balancer Module for Azure
 ===========

-A terraform module for creating an Inbound Load Balancer for use with PANOS VM series.
-Supports both standalone and
+A terraform module for deploying an Inbound Load Balancer for VM-Series firewalls.
+Supports both standalone and scaleset deployments.
-scaleset deployments.

 Usage
 -----